Fodor's Expert Review

 After a recent renovation, this River North boutique property is quickly becoming a destination for locals and travelers alike thanks to buzzworthy dining at innovative rooftop lounge Apogee and hip, modern accommodations.

-It's worth calling instead of booking online in order to take advantage of personalized packages like a helicopter ride or Wrigley Field tour for an extra Chicago experience.
+Tip It's worth calling instead of booking online in order to take advantage of personalized packages like a helicopter ride or Wrigley Field tour for an extra Chicago experience.

 Industrial chic meets modern luxury with spacious rooms boasting impressive views from all angles of Chicago's River North neighborhood.
 Despite concrete walls, rooms are impressively serene thanks to padding in the hallways to reduce noise, blackout shades, and plush beds are outfitted with 1000 thread count Egyptian cotton.
 Small perks include Bowers and Wilkens sound systems, iPad concierges, in-room yoga mats, and complimentary umbrellas just in case.

-YOU SHOULD KNOW For the best views, corner king rooms are the most coveted with half-panoramic windows overlooking the Chicago Theater District.
+You Should Know For the best views, corner king rooms are the most coveted with half-panoramic windows overlooking the Chicago Theater District.
 Additionally, all rooms offer private wine reserve with prices comparable to off-site, so feel free to let loose in your room.

 White and modern, bathrooms are equipped with Lather products, Egyptian cotton towels, and quality vanity lighting for primping.
 Standing showers have glass open into the room, which can be closed by a partition of gold curtains for privacy.

-If you value space, it's worth upgrading to a suite for apartment-like accommodations that an enormous two-seat stone standing shower with multiple showerheads for a spa-like experience.
+Tip If you value space, it's worth upgrading to a suite for apartment-like accommodations that an enormous two-seat stone standing shower with multiple showerheads for a spa-like experience.

 Head up to the second floor to find an open-floor concierge desk decked out with reclaimed wood and modern art extending into the Leviathan bar and Portsmith restaurant.

-YOU SHOULD KNOW As you check in, take note of the interactive kaleidoscope installation art.
+You Should Know As you check in, take note of the interactive kaleidoscope installation art.
 A suspended bell in the lobby stair was custom made in Tibet, which rang only once when the hotel opened as a sign of good luck.